 However, we should recognize that these cases do demonstrate the morality of an action is not completely mind independent – in all senses.
 So the mind of the person committing the action being considered moral (or not) can be relevant to the question of whether it is moral or not moral.
 Then in what sense is the morality of the action a mind independent fact?

 Consider that the state of mind of the person who did the shooting was itself a fact.
+In the law proving prosecutors must prove intent and it is considered an issue of fact.
 If the after the second case occurred the shooter said “at the time I fired I believed the gun had blanks in it.”
 His statement about his belief would be factually incorrect.
 He did believe it had real bullets and he is likely lying about what he believed at the time.
 It would still be factually incorrect if he later somehow really came to believe he always believed they were blanks – say through a brain injury or however.
 Even if everyone believed that at the time of the murder he thought the gun had blanks – it would not change the fact that he did believe they were real bullets and he did intentionally kill the person.
 In the second scenario he believed the gun had real bullets and that is an objective fact that will not change depending on people’s later points of view.
-The fact that he knew there were real bullets in the gun and he intended to kill the victim are a relevant facts in our consideration of whether his action was in fact immoral.
+The fact that he knew there were real bullets in the gun and he intended to kill the victim are relevant facts in our consideration of whether his action was in fact immoral.

 Let me introduce two more legal terms that I think can help clarify this matter.
 One is called the “totality of circumstances” and the other is “all relevant facts.”
 These terms help us to envision a set of facts as they occurred in history.
-Here the actor’s state of mind (mens rea) is a relevant fact that makes up part of the totality of circumstances that should be considered when we decide if action was moral or not.
-But once the totality of circumstances relevant to the question of morality is established the moral realist would say they determine whether the action was moral or not and our opinions no longer effect the truth of the matter.
+Here the actor’s state of mind (mens rea) is a relevant fact that makes up part of the totality of circumstances that should be considered when we decide if his action was moral or not.
+But once the totality of circumstances relevant to the question of morality is established the moral realist would say they determine whether the action was moral or not and our opinions about whether that totality of facts does not effect the truth of the matter.

 Can moral realists have disputes about what is a relevant fact?
 Yes.
 Do you have all of the relevant facts that would make up the totality of circumstances necessary to answer whether something is moral or not?
 Sometimes.
 I would point out that morality is very much like tallness.
-We tend to acknowledge that somethings are more evil or good than others.
+We tend to acknowledge that some things are more evil or good than others.
 Nevertheless, I doubt we as humans ever have the full knowledge we need to accurately determine the exact culpability of any action.
 How immoral is someone who kills someone due to an accident while negligently driving a car while drunk?
-Is it more immoral than when someone negligently drives drunk but luckily makes it home without killing anyone?
+Is it more immoral then when someone negligently drives drunk but luckily makes it home without killing anyone?
 Etc. A moral realist may not be able to fully sort out the exact degree of moral culpability here but they can still say the person who deliberately ran an innocent person over with their car is likely more culpable.
-Of course, this does not mean I am not a moral realist just like the fact that I can not say exactly how many millimeters tall my grandfather was at the time he died means I do not think he was a certain height at the time he died.
+Just because I think the mental states of the people involved effects the morality in ways I can’t exactly sort out, does not mean I can’t be a moral realist.
+Just like the fact that I can not say exactly how many millimeters tall my grandfather was at the time he died means I do not think he was a certain height at the time he died.
 And, of course, it doesn’t mean he was as many millimeters tall as we decide he was by virtue of our deciding that.

 So in sum, when we consider all the relevant facts in the totality of circumstances, we can try to judge whether an action is immoral (or not) but we do not think our judgement after the event actually effects whether the action was in fact moral.
 No persons after the fact judgments will ever effect whether an action was in fact moral or not at the time it occurred.
 Unlike the subjectivist the moral realist thinks these “after the fact” judgments are irrelevant to the truth.